 I learned to digitally paint my photographs, and my work has taken a new turn.
 One of my paintings won grand prize in a contest and was sold at auction for $25,000 to a collector in Austria.
 When he flew me out to sign it in front of him, I asked him why he would pay so much for my painting, and he took my hand, looked me squarely in the eye, and replied, “Oh my dear, it’s going up.
 Way up.”

-Barbara Stitzer is the mother of two perfect, popular and brilliant daughters, Zoe and Tenley, and her fabulous, handsome, athletic right-handed husband, Buzz, who, despite her utter lack of respect for keeping anything neat and clean, treats her like the princess she always hoped she was.
-She has won more than 400 local, regional and national awards for her work and is available for photographic and painting commissions throughout the world.
+Barbara Stitzer is the mother of two perfect, popular, and brilliant daughters, Zoe and Tenley, and her fabulous, handsome, athletic right-handed husband, Buzz, who, despite her utter lack of respect for keeping anything neat and clean, treats her like the princess she always hoped she was.
+She has won over 400 local, regional, and national awards, and is available for photographic commissions throughout the world.